-The College of Education’s Department of Teaching, Learning and Professional Development (TLPD) is responding to the critical needs of teacher shortages in the State of Maryland by offering a greater variety of unconventional programs that lead to educator licensure/certification.
-Other programs are for highly qualified/properly licensed, and/or fully credentialed educators and counselors.
+The College of Education’s Department of Teaching, Learning and Professional Development (TLPD) is responding to the critical needs of teacher shortages in the State of Maryland by offering a variety of programs for educators and counselors.
 These programs can assist teachers and counselors with rejuvenating their passion for teaching and advancing their careers.

 Paraprofessionals and individuals interested in becoming educators can complete a Bachelor of Arts in Secondary Education or a Bachelor of Science in Early Childhood/Special Education, Elementary Education, and Sports Management, to prepare for master’s coursework and Standard Professional Licensure.

 Continuing Education Courses toward Certification (CECC) for CLT (Conditional License Teachers)